zhaotingchen/FAST-PT/README.md

 # FAST-PT

-FASTPT is code to calculate 1-loop corrections to the matter power spectrum in cosmology.
+FASTPT is a code to calculate 1-loop corrections to the matter power spectrum in cosmology.
 The code utilizes Fourier methods combined with analytic expressions to reduce the computation time down to scale as N log N, where N is the number of grid point in the input linear power spectrum.